 Table of Contents

-It can be confusing and frustrating at first when your cat starts behaving badly.
-I know when my first cat started peeing on the floor I had no idea why she suddenly started acting up.
-When she started pooping there too, I knew something had to change!
+It can be confusing and frustrating when your cat starts behaving badly.
+I know when my first cat started peeing on the floor, I had no idea why!
+When she began pooping there too, I knew something had to change!
 So, I did a lot of research and discovered my cat was not suddenly misbehaving or acting out on purpose – she was simply old, incontinent, and couldn’t climb into her litter box.

-I did some more digging and trialed a few different litter box products specifically designed for older cats.
-If you’re having problems with your senior cat’s toilet routine, try one of these litter box solutions for older cats.
+I did some more digging and trialed a few different litter boxes for senior cats.
+In my opinion, the Petmate Clean Step Litter Dome was the best option out there, but I’ve also found many other products for you to pick from.
+So, if you’re having problems with your elderly cat’s toilet routine, try one of these litter box solutions for older cats.
 You’ll be surprised how successful they are in making life easier for you and your pet!

 My Top Pick

-In case your cat doesn’t get along with this litter box, I have got the next top contenders so that you can find the perfect litter box for your senior feline.
+If your cat doesn’t get along with this product, I have the next top contenders so that you can find the perfect litter box for your senior feline.

 Best Litter Boxes for Senior Cats